viki-org/storm-docker/README.md

 on for running your Storm cluster in Docker, rather than as a defacto standard for running Storm in Docker.

-To better aid someone new to the codebase to modify it, much of the core Python code contains rather extensive inline documentation to better aid understanding.
+To better aid someone new to the codebase to understanding and subsequently modifying the code, much of the core Python code contains rather extensive inline documentation.

 ## Credits